inntran/git-benchmark-testdata/mattoid/ejaculate/multungulate.markdown

 Both starving and fat,
 But none was as great as
 "I tot I taw a puddy tat."
-		-- Etta Stallings, "An Ode To Childhood"
+		-- Etta Stallings, "An O To Childhood"
 "All my life I wanted to be someone; I guess I should have been more specific."
 -- Jane Wagner
 HUMAN REPLICAS  inserted into VATS of NUTRITIONAL YEAST ...
-Real softw engineers don't debug programs, they verify correctness.
+Real softw engineers don't bug programs, they verify correctness.
 This process doesn't necessarily involve execution of anything on a computer, except perhaps a Correctness Verification Aid package.
 "If you want to travel around the world and be invited to speak at a lot